Milford High School (Massachusetts): Wings

 The Milford High School building has six wings, named A-F.

 A-Wing

 The A-Wing is the main instructional area of the school.
 It houses the majority of math classes, English classes, and history classes.
 Government classes are also taught here.

 B-Wing

 The B-Wing is the school's main information center.
-It includes the school's library media center, headed by Nicholas Molinari; video production center, run by Jeremy Folster; professional library; teacher's resource center; faculty lounge; principal's office; reading department; and a few classrooms.
+It includes the school's library/ media center, headed by Dr. Nicholas Molinari; video production center, run by Mr. Jeremy Folster; professional library; teacher's resource center; faculty lounge; principal's office; reading department; and a few classrooms.

 C-Wing

 The C-Wing houses the majority of all science classes on the lower floor.
 Its upper floor contains the foreign language department which offers Spanish, Portuguese, Italian, and French.
-The C-Wing also houses the Department of Grants, Media and Technology for the Milford Public Schools.
+The C-Wing also houses the Department of Grants, Media, and Technology for the Milford Public Schools.

 D-Wing

 The D-Wing is the main technology wing of the school.
 Computer Science, Photography, and other technologies are located here.
 A special education room includes the Scarlet Bistro, providing gourmet food for the faculty.